… give your prospect the psychological freedom to accept your proposal

 - If the time is right …

-By giving your prospect the freedom to choose you give them back their sense of control.
+Giving your prospect the freedom to choose gives them back their sense of control.
 Watch your persuasion power climb as a result.